The Settlers (2023 film): Plot

-The trio next come upon a group of English mercenaries, the leader of which reveals during a shared dinner that MacLennan is not a lieutenant, but only a private masquerading as one.
-Bill shows surprise that a higher ranking officer would be willing to share a meal with a lowly private, at which point the mercenary leader shoots Bill dead in disgust.
-The leader offers MacLennan a Native American woman as a replacement for Bill, which MacLennan accepts.
-The officer then rapes MacLennan.
-Segundo, MacLennan and the woman all depart together the next morning.
+The next day, the trio are approached by a band of mercenaries led Colonel Martin, an English veteran of the Second Boer War.
+Martin insists they join them for a shared dinner, which MacLennan is reluctantly forced to accept.
+In the evening, Martin deciphers MacLennan's rank as a private through his uniform, exposing him.
+After Bill sarcastically remarks how a higher ranking officer would be willing to share a meal with a private, Martin shoots Bill dead in disgust.
+Martin offers MacLennan a native woman, Kiepja, as replacement for Bill, citing that his tastes are "more refined".
+The colonel then rapes MacLennan in exchange.
+Segundo, MacLennan and Kiepja all depart together the next morning.

-Seven years later, José Menéndez is living in a beautiful Chilean mansion in Punta Arenas and is accompanied by his daughter and a clergyman when they receive a visit from a man named Marcial Vicuña, sent from the capital to assess what can be done for the people of Chile in celebration of its centennial.
+Seven years later, José Menéndez is living in a Chilean mansion in Punta Arenas.
+He receives a visit from a man named Marcial Vicuña, sent from the capital to assess what can be done for the people of Chile in celebration of its centennial.
 Menéndez claims that many men have visited this area before and only focused on the negatives without really helping.
-Vicuña asks if the negatives he refers to include the deeds of men like Alexander MacLennan, nicknamed The Red Pig.
-Menéndez reveals that MacLennan is now dead, but did work for him for many years and Vicuña recounts a story he'd read which claimed MacLennan and his men poisoned a beached whale, resulting in the deaths of a hundred Native Americans.
-Menéndez defends his former employee, referring to him as Lieutenant MacLennan instead, and his daughter and the clergyman also defend the actions taken against the natives.
+Vicuña asks if the negatives he refers to include the deeds of men like Alexander MacLennan, posthumously nicknamed 'The Red Pig' for the atrocities he committed against the natives.
+Menéndez reveals that MacLennan is now dead, but defends his former employee's actions, referring to him as a Lieutenant.

-When an agreement cannot be reached between the four people, Menéndez takes Vicuña upstairs to a study so the two of them can "talk seriously".
-Vicuña explains that the government in Santiago feel all social groups must live and work together in order to achieve true peace, to which Menéndez claims they already live in peace in this part of Chile.
-Vicuña claims an agreement has been reached with the Mapuche and now wishes to speak to the Onas in order to make one with them.
-However, he then states that his main goal is to bury some of the more violent aspects of how Menéndez came to own so much land.